 - Independent Research

 - Water Law

 Each year, interested students compete for the chance to participate in the National Environmental Law Moot Court Competition at the Pace University law school in New York.
 Winners of the internal competition prepare written briefs and prepare for oral arguments (with the assistance of the faculty) at Pace in February.
 In past years, the KU team has won the prize for the best brief and has frequently reached the late rounds of the competition.
-Several environmental law essay contests, such as the Hogan/Smoger Access To Justice Essay Contest, are also open to KU Law students.
+Several environmental law essay contests are also open to KU Law students.
 The winners receive prize money and their essays may be published.